 Experienced Cannabis Business Lawyers in San Diego

-At Purdy & Bailey, A Law Firm, we are committed to helping cannabis business owners protect their livelihood.
+At Purdy & Bailey, LLP, we are committed to helping cannabis business owners protect their livelihood.
 If you are interested in starting a cannabis business, need a second opinion to be sure your business is compliant with regulations, or require legal assistance with any other related matter, get in touch with one of our experience cannabis business attorneys today.

 Call us at (858) 360-7080 or send us your information to receive a free evaluation today.